puppetlabs/puppetlabs-node_encrypt/README.md

     * This function encrypts a string on the master, and then decrypts it on the agent during catalog application.
     * Example: 'secret string'.node_encrypt::secret
-* `node_encrypt::certificates`
-    * This class will synchronize certificates to all compile masters.
 * `redact()`
     * This Puppet function allows you to remove from the catalog the value of a parameter that a class was called with.